SadRus/chat-bots-no1/README.md

 - Check telegram
 ![image](https://user-images.githubusercontent.com/79669407/226210848-b462c3a6-5a72-4e42-afb8-48ce11d72448.png)

-### Deployment
+### Deployment on a server

 1. Log in to a server via username, server IP and password:
 `ssh {username}@{server IP}`
 2. Clone repository.
 Advise to put the code in the `/opt/{project}/` folder
+3. Put into the folder file with virtual enviroments `.env`
-3. Create a virtual enviroment, use python(or python3):
+4. Create a virtual enviroment, use python(or python3):
 `python -m venv venv`
-4. Install requirements, use pip(or pip3):
+5. Install requirements, use pip(or pip3):
  `pip install -r requirements`
-5. Create a file(unit) in the `/etc/systemd/system` called like name project, e.g. `chat-bots-no1.service`, use:
+6. Create a file(unit) in the `/etc/systemd/system` called like name project, e.g. `chat-bots-no1.service`, use:
-`touch chat-bots-no1.service`
+`touch /etc/systemd/system/chat-bots-no1.service`
-6. Write the following config into it:
+7. Write the following config into it:
     * Execstart - for start the sevice
     * Restart - auto-restart the service if it crashes
     * WantedBy - for start service within server